Cratis/Chronicle/Documentation/application-model/frontend/identity.md

 getting the user details provided by the application all the way into the frontend without having to make an extra call to the backend.

+While in development mode on your local machine, if there is no cookie it will call the `.aksio/me` endpoint from the frontend itself.
+This makes it possible to work without having to simulate the production environment.

+> Important note: Since local development is not configured with the identity provider, but you still need a way to test that both the backend and the frontend
+> deals with the identity in the correct way.
+This can be achieved by creating the correct token and injecting it as request headers using
+> a browser extension.
+Read more [here](./generating-principal.md).

 This information is stored in a cookie called `.aksio-identity`.
 The content of this is a base64 encoded string containing the
 JSON structure returned by the backend to the ingress middleware.